 Humanitarian Crisis in Free Fall

-After almost four years of conflict, and despite all efforts to halt displacement, hunger and disease, Yemen remains the worst humanitarian crisis on earth.
-The suffering inflicted on Yemeni people is entirely manmade and will continue to deteriorate rapidly on all fronts without actions to end the violence.
+After almost five years of conflict, and despite all efforts to halt displacement, hunger, and disease, Yemen remains the worst humanitarian crisis in the world.
+The suffering inflicted on Yemeni people is entirely manmade and will continue to deteriorate rapidly on all fronts without urgent action to end the violence, and to address humanitarian needs.
+Unfortunately, despite the Stockholm agreement, the situation for ordinary Yemenis has altered little since last year, with growing numbers of humanitarian need, and escalating violence all highlighting the deteriorating situation.

-Increased fighting risks pushing the country into utter devastation: The ongoing escalation around the port city of Hodeidah jeopardizes the safety of civilians and threatens the channels for critical fuel, food and medical supplies to the rest of the country.
-It is crucial that this remains open.
-The lives of millions of Yemeni women, men and children hang on this lifeline.
+Increased fighting risks pushing the country into utter devastation: Conflict continues on many fronts particularly in Al Dhale, Taizz, Hodeidah, Hajjah, and Aden.
+Increased conflict and political stalemate in Hodeidah, as well as the recent flare in fighting and escalation of conflict in Aden, both of which are major port cities, jeopardizes the safety of civilians and threatens channels for critical fuel, food and medical supplies to the rest of the country.
+It is crucial that these remain open and fully functional.
+Millions of Yemeni women, men, and children are dependent on these lifelines for their survival.

-Civilians continue to bear the brunt: Civilians and civilian infrastructure, such as markets, hospitals, school buses and mills continue to be hit by all parties with impunity, as reported by the UN Group of Eminent Experts on Yemen.
+Civilians continue to bear the brunt: Civilians and civilian infrastructure including hospitals, schools, water facilities, food transport, farms, and market places, continue to be hit by all parties with impunity, along with the potential use of starvation as a tactic of war continuing to exacerbate an already dire humanitarian situation as reported by the UN Group of Eminent Experts on Yemen, as well as in the UN Secretary General’s Annual Report on the Situation of Children and Armed Conflict.

-A lost generation of Yemeni children: Two million children and young people remain out of school, depriving them of an education and exposing them to higher levels of violence and exploitation.
-Millions of displaced children cannot access education, and ongoing attacks on schools or their use by armed groups mean children’s safety at school cannot be guaranteed.
+A lost generation of Yemeni children: The two million children and young people who remain out of school are being deprived of an education, exposing them to violence and exploitation.
+Millions of displaced children cannot access education, and ongoing attacks on schools or their use and occupation by armed groups mean children’s safety at school cannot be guaranteed.
+In 2018 alone, there were 44 verified attacks on schools and 32 instances of military uses of schools, highlighting the extent of the issue.

-Barriers to access continue: Restrictions to land, sea and air trade routes have led to severely reduced supplies of vital commodities.
-In addition to uncertainty about the accessibility of Yemen’s ports, particularly Hodeidah, Sana’a’s airport has been closed to commercial flights since August 2016; further restricting the mobility of the Yemeni population.
-While the new ‘medical airbridge’ agreement is welcome, this is a small concession that continues to leave the majority of Yemeni people without freedom to seek medical treatment overseas.
+Barriers to access continue: Imports of commercial goods, food and fuel continue to fluctuate due to restrictions on imports.
+The closure of land, sea and air trade routes has led to severely reduced supplies of vital commodities and resulted in high prices for these goods.
+In addition to uncertainty about the accessibility of Yemen’s seaports – particularly Hodeidah and Aden – Sana’a’s airport has been closed to commercial flights since August 2016 and containerised cargo through Hodeidah continues to be impeded.
+Aden’s airport has recently been temporarily closed multiple times due to resurgences in fighting, further restricting the mobility of the Yemeni population.
+The majority of Yemeni people are trapped in a conflict without the freedom to escape, particularly the sick who are unable to leave the country for medical treatment.

-The international community must step up to pressure all parties to the conflict to:
+We call on the international community to apply concerted pressure to all parties to the conflict to:

-- Ensure humanitarian and commercial access of essential goods and services; and
+- Ensure safe and unhindered humanitarian and commercial access of essential goods and services to and throughout Yemen.

-Only a political solution can bring the war to an end and reinstate peace in Yemen.
-All parties must immediately cease hostilities, agree to a comprehensive ceasefire, and cooperate in ‘good faith’ with UN Special Envoy Martin Griffith’s peace process.
+Only a political solution can bring the war to an end and reinstate peace in Yemen and support lasting solutions to the dire humanitarian situation.
+All parties must immediately cease hostilities, agree to a nationwide ceasefire, and cooperate in ‘good faith’ with UN Special Envoy Martin Griffith, and help restart a broader peace process.

 Action Against Hunger